Home > The Portugal Visa Process: A Guide for Travelers

 Your Portugal visa application appointment

 An appointment is required for Portugal visa applicants.
-At this appointment, you may be asked questions directly related to your documents or your travel plans.
+At your appointment, you may be asked questions directly related to your documents or your travel plans.

-The purpose of this is to make sure all of your documents are present and that everything is ready for visa application submission.
+The purpose of the appointment is to make sure that all of your documents are present and that everything is ready for visa application submission.

 Do I need to apply for ETIAS if I have a Portuguese visa?